• Skip to main content

 Based in East Chicago, Indiana, Hoist has a rich history in the material handling space.

-The company was originally founded in 1918 as the Silent Hoist & Crane company.
+The company was originally founded in 1918 as the Silent Hoist & Crane Company.
 Back then, they specialized in building lift trucks and cranes to service Atlantic ports.

-Hoist acquired famed electric forklift manufacturer Elwell-Parker in 2000.
+Hoist acquired the famed electric forklift manufacturer Elwell-Parker in 2000.
 That marked their shift towards building electric high-capacity forklifts.

 Hoist offers 100% American-made forklifts with capacities ranging from 7 to 57 tons.